jackson-728112/Spring-Dash-Mod-Manager/README.md

 ---

 ## How To Use the manager
-- to use the software create a folder on the root of Spring Dash called "mods"
+- to use the software place the executable on the root of springdash and create a folder called "mods"
 - inside this folder place any mods
 - Run the program and click yes when steam asks to run with a modified pck